logo

 What is the basic FSI for a residential plot in PMC limits?

 The basic FSI for a residential plot under UDCPR in PMC limits is 1.10 on the net plot area.
-Total potential rises with road width: plots on roads of 9 meters or more can access premium FSI and TDR loading, reaching a maximum building potential of up to 2.50 FSI on 30-meter roads.
+Total potential rises with road width: plots on roads of 9 meters or more can access premium FSI and TDR loading, reaching a maximum building potential of up to 3.00 FSI on roads of 30 metres or more (2.50 on 18–24m roads, 2.75 on 24–30m roads, per UDCPR non-congested area table).

 What is TDR and how does it affect the value of a Pune plot?